FunkinCrew/Funkin/docs/COMPILING.md

     - Instead, open a command prompt and do the following steps...
 1. Run `cd the\directory\you\want\the\source\code\in` to specify which folder the command prompt is working in.
     - For example, `cd C:\Users\YOURNAME\Documents` would instruct the command prompt to perform the next steps in your Documents folder.
-2. Run `git clone https://github.com/FunkinCrew/funkin.git` to clone the base repository.
+2. Run `git clone https://github.com/FunkinCrew/Funkin.git` to clone the base repository.
-3. Run `cd funkin` to enter the cloned repository's directory.
+3. Run `cd Funkin` to enter the cloned repository's directory.
 4. Run `git submodule update --init --recursive` to download the game's assets.
     - NOTE: By performing this operation, you are downloading Content which is proprietary and protected by national and international copyright and trademark laws.
-See [the LICENSE.md file for the Funkin.assets](https://github.com/FunkinCrew/funkin.assets/blob/main/LICENSE.md) repo for more information.
+See the LICENSE.md files for `funkin.assets` [here](https://github.com/FunkinCrew/funkin.assets/blob/main/LICENSE.md) and for `funkin.art` [here](https://github.com/FunkinCrew/funkin.art/blob/main/LICENSE.md).
-5. Run `haxelib --global install hmm` and then `haxelib --global run hmm setup` to install hmm.json
+5. Run `haxelib --global install hxpkg` and then `haxelib --global run hxpkg setup` to install `HxPKG`
-6. Run `hmm install` to install all haxelibs of the current branch
+6. Run `hxpkg install` to install all haxelibs of the current branch
-7. Run `haxelib run lime setup` to set up lime
-8. Perform additional platform setup
+7. Perform additional platform setup
    - For Windows, download the [Visual Studio Build Tools](https://aka.ms/vs/17/release/vs_BuildTools.exe)
         - When prompted, select "Individual Components" and make sure to download the following:
         - MSVC v143 VS 2022 C++ x64/x86 build tools